hwu0010/ENIGMA-PD/docs/resources/how_to_guides/neurobagel.md

 ![Neurobagel ENIGMA-PD Configuration](../../assets/figures/Neurobagel_ENIGMA-PD_Configuration.png)

 - Upload a TSV file containing demographic and clinical variables.
+Please annotate **all clinical and demographic** variables available in your dataset.
 - New to Neurobagel?
 Click through the introduction windows to get started.
 - **Column annotation**: Assign each column or group of columns to a standardized variable by clicking on them.
   -  Select multiple related columns at once using CTRL+click or SHIFT+click